mduguay/mockex-work/README.md

 ## Future

 - Prime reads from stocks, which includes vol and start price info.
+- Write to db on every tick
+- Stocks tick on separate routines / intervals
 - Read One SQL
 - Make read multiple SQL async
 - Tick market even when no clients